Sergei-Shitov/learning_Data_Engineering/README.md

 Hello everyone!

-I'm Sergei and i'm starting my way in as a Data Engineer with DataLearn.
+I'm Sergei and i'm starting my way as a Data Engineer with DataLearn.

 Here I will store my homeworks, marks, and maybe some tips and decisions.